TrustlessDAO/trustless-dao-book/src/problem.md

 # The Problem

-## Current Limitations

 Most Web3 security researchers limit their work to projects with official bug bounty programs.
 This creates a dangerous imbalance:

-- White-hat researchers only look at bounty-covered code
+- White-hat researchers focus only on bounty-covered code.
-- Black-hat attackers look everywhere
+- Black-hat hackers target everything.
-- Many protocols remain under-examined by friendly researchers
+- Many protocols remain under-examined by friendly researchers.

 ## The Disclosure Challenge

-When researchers find vulnerabilities in protocols without bounty programs, they face a difficult choice:
+When researchers find vulnerabilities in protocols without bounty programs, they face a difficult decision:

-1. Share the vulnerability details upfront and hope for fair compensation
+1. Share the vulnerability details upfront and hope for fair compensation.
-2. Keep the information private, leaving protocols vulnerable
+2. Keep the information private, leaving protocols vulnerable.

-Neither option is good for the ecosystem.
-Researchers who choose to disclose often end up providing valuable information without compensation, while protocols miss opportunities to fix vulnerabilities before they're exploited.
+Neither option benefits the ecosystem.
+Researchers who disclose often provide valuable insights without receiving fair compensation, while protocols miss critical opportunities to address vulnerabilities due to withheld reports.

 ## What's Needed

-A simple system that:
+A straightforward system that:

-- Protects researchers when sharing valuable information
+- Allows researchers to protect themselves when they share valuable information.
-- Gives protocols confidence in the disclosure process
+- Gives protocols confidence in the disclosure process.
-- Creates clear evidence of all commitments
+- Creates clear evidence of all commitments.
-- Enables fair compensation for valuable discoveries
+- Enables fair compensation for meaningful discoveries.

-The next chapter explains how IndependentDisclosure provides these protections through minimal but effective mechanisms.
+The next chapter explains how IndependentDisclosure delivers these protections through minimal yet effective mechanisms.